Hills and Hollows Fund

 Deadline and Notification

 The Hills and Hollows Fund accepts applications each year on a rolling basis between January 1 - November 1.
+Applications must be received by 5PM on November 1 in order to be considered.
 Applications submitted from November 2 through December 31 will not be considered.
 The Hills and Hollows Fund review committee evaluates all applications and makes funding recommendations as they are received.
 Notification is usually made within six weeks of submission.
 Please plan accordingly when submitting your proposal—if your proposal is time sensitive, contact Foundation staff in advance of submission.